Recently I’ve started to travel overseas for my wedding photography, and have been searching for a suitable carry on camera bag.

 As photographers, I think we place high value on aesthetics.
 The reason why I haven’t invested in a rolling camera bag up until now is because I didn’t like the look of any of them.

-Even the stealthy options in the best camera bags list that have hundreds of positive reviews don’t do it for me.
+Even the stealthy options in the camera bags lists that have hundreds of positive reviews don’t do it for me.
 Something about the nylon outers and plastic piping… no thanks.

 This is where I love the Pelican products.
 They’re built 100% for utility but succeed in being great looking bags too.
 They just scream high quality and show you mean business.